-The investment in research on childhood and adolescent cancers increased from 2005 to 2012, followed by a period of levelling and then substantially increasing in 2018 and 2019.
-This recent increase was due to the funding of several large-scale pediatric-related genomics research projects, which initiated in 2018.
+The investment in research on childhood and adolescent cancers increased from 2005 to 2012, followed by a period of levelling and then substantially increasing in 2018 and remaining fairly stable to 2021.
+The increase in 2018 was due to the initiation of several large-scale pediatric-related genomics research projects.